X

 Risk: Hexagon’s operations, assets and staff are to a certain degree exposed to various risks of damages, losses and injuries which could tentatively threaten the Group’s business continuity, earnings, financial assets and personnel.

-Risk management: To ensure a well-balanced insurance coverage and financial economies of scale, Hexagon’s insurance programme includes, among other things, group-wide property and liability insurance, travel insurance, errors and omissions insurance and transport insurance, combined with local insurance coverage wherever needed.
+Risk management: To ensure a well-balanced insurance coverage and financial economies of scale, Hexagon’s insurance programme includes, among other things, group-wide property and liability insurance, travel insurance, errors and omissions insurance and transport insurance, as well as several other programmes, combined with local insurance coverage wherever needed.
 The insurance programme is periodically amended so that owned risk and insured risk are optimally balanced.

 Legislation and regulation

-Risk: Hexagon’s main markets are subject to extensive regulation.
-Hexagon’s operations may be affected by regulatory changes, changes to customs duties and other trading obstacles, and pricing and currency controls, as well as other government legislation and restrictions in the countries where Hexagon is active.
-For example, more stringent regulations have been passed or are being developed in several jurisdictions, causing increased responsibilities for companies regarding the privacy and processing of personal data.
-These changing requirements and more stringent rules impose a risk of non-compliance with these data protection regulations, which could result in substantial legal fees and damage to Hexagon’s reputation.
-Additional areas of regulatory uncertainty include laws and regulations related to environmental sustainability (including climate change).
-For example, new laws and regulations in response to climate change could result in increased energy efficiency for Hexagon’s products and increased compliance and energy costs.
+Risk: Hexagon’s main markets are subject to regulation and applicable laws.
+Hexagon’s operations may be affected by regulatory changes, tax changes (including tariffs and customs duties) and other trading obstacles, political changes and pricing and currency controls, as well as other government legislation and restrictions in the countries where Hexagon is active.
+For example, more stringent regulations have been passed, such as in the EU, or are being developed in several jurisdictions relating to the use of artificial intelligence in product development and solutions deployment.
+In addition, Hexagon remains subject to data protection regulations, which continue to evolve.
+These changing requirements and more stringent rules impose a risk of non-compliance with these regulations, which could potentially result in substantial legal fees and damage to Hexagon’s reputation.
+Additional areas of regulatory uncertainty include laws and regulations related to export controls and sanctions, foreign-direct investment controls and disclosures, and environmental sustainability (including climate change).
+New laws and regulations could result in increased compliance and operating costs, such as the Corporate Sustainability Reporting Directive within the EU.
+Further, delivery of products and services that comply with contractual requirements may present certain risks at times, particularly in light of frequent regulatory change, natural disasters, wars and regional conflicts, and pandemics and similar force majeure events.

 Intellectual property rights

 Risk: Intellectual property infringement and plagiarism by third parties are risks to which Hexagon is exposed.
 There is no guarantee that Hexagon will be able to protect obtained patents, trademarks and other intellectual property rights or that submitted applications for registration will be granted.
 Furthermore, there is a risk that new technologies and products are developed which circumvent or replace Hexagon’s intellectual property rights.
-Infringement disputes can, like disputes in general, be costly and time consuming and may therefore adversely affect Hexagon’s business.
+Infringement disputes, and legal disputes in general, can be costly and time consuming and may therefore adversely affect Hexagon’s business.
 Additionally, third parties may assert that Hexagon’s products infringe their intellectual property rights.

-Risk management: Hexagon seeks to protect its technology innovations to safeguard the returns on the resources that Hexagon assigns to R&D. The Group strives to protect its technical innovations through patents and protects its intellectual property rights through legal proceedings when warranted.
+Risk management: Hexagon seeks to protect its technology innovations to safeguard the returns on the resources that Hexagon assigns to R&D. The Group strives to protect its technical innovations through patents, trademarks, copyrights, and trade secrets and enforces its intellectual property rights through legal proceedings when warranted.
 Such intellectual property rights can generally only be enforced in jurisdictions that have granted such protections or recognise these rights.
+Hexagon closely monitors any new regulations impacting IP rights.

 Tax

 Risk: Hexagon operates through subsidiaries in a number of jurisdictions and all cross-border transactions are normally a tax risk because there are no global transfer pricing rules.
 Local tax authorities follow their own local transfer pricing rules and authorities interpret transfer pricing guidelines differently.
-Hexagon frequently interacts with local taxing authorities and frequently has several ongoing tax audits in progress.
+Risks are also presented by new accounting rules or interpretations by the applicable governing bodies.
+Hexagon interacts with local taxing authorities and frequently has several ongoing tax audits in progress.

 Hexagon’s interpretation of prevailing tax law, tax treaties, OECD guidelines and agreements entered into with foreign tax authorities may be challenged by tax authorities in some countries.
 Rules and guidelines may also be subject to future changes which can have an adverse effect on the Group’s tax position.
 Furthermore, a change in the business or part of the business can have an impact on agreements entered into with tax authorities in some tax jurisdictions.

-The tax rate may increase if large acquisitions are made in high tax jurisdictions or if the corporate tax rates change in countries where Hexagon carries out substantial business.
+The tax rate may increase if large acquisitions are made in high tax jurisdictions or if the corporate tax rates change in countries where Hexagon carries our substantial business.

-Risk management: Transactions between Group companies are carried out in accordance with Hexagon’s interpretation of prevailing tax laws, tax treaties, OECD’s guidelines and agreements entered into with foreign tax authorities.
-Risks are also presented by new accounting rules or interpretations by the applicable governing bodies.
+Risk management: Transactions between the Group companies are carried out in accordance with Hexagon’s interpretation of prevailing tax laws, tax treaties, OECD’s guidelines and agreements entered into with foreign tax authorities.
+Hexagon has a tax policy that is annually reviewed and adopted by its Board of Directors.